 Sam: It's a promise I made to Gandalf: "Don't you lose him, Samwise Gamgee."
 And I don't mean to.

 Of course, the echo of those words at the end of Fellowship and Frodo's reaction just makes it even more so.

 Sam: I made a promise, Mr. Frodo.
 A promise!
 "Don't you leave him, Samwise Gamgee."
 And I don't mean to.
 I don't mean to.

 Frodo(choking up): Oh, Sam.
 (Hugs him)

-At the end of Fellowship and makes her laugh through her tears:
+At the end of Fellowship that makes us laugh through our tears:

 Aragorn: You have my sword.
 Legolas: And you have my bow.
 Gimli: And my axe!